-- Continuing Education courses and workshops are offered on a variety of topics related to personal growth and career and family issues. - Services to students who are single parents or students who through disability, separation, divorce or death have become the head of household with the need to become self-supporting.
+- Continuing Education courses and workshops are offered on a variety of topics related to personal growth and career and family issues. - · Services to students who are single parents or students who through disability, separation, divorce or death have become the head of household with the need to become self-supporting.
 We also serve those with disabilities or other barriers to educational achievement.
-These statefunded programs offer women and men career, personal, vocational and academic counseling, information and referral to appropriate resources.
-Students are also provided with job readiness assistance designed to develop employment skills to gain access into today's high-skill, hightech job market.

-Services to students who are interested in non-traditional work.
+These state-funded programs offer women and men career, personal, vocational and academic counseling. information and referral to appropriate resources.
+Students are also provided with job readiness assistance designed to develop employment skills to gain access into today's high-skill, high-tech job market - Services to students who are interested in non-traditional work.
 This program offers services to people who are interested in careers where the majority of workers are of the opposite sex.
 Career, vocational and academic counseling, mentoring and job referral services are available to students.

-Each March, Harper College celebrates the many contributions women have made throughout history.
+• Each March, Harper College celebrates the many contributions women have made throughout history.
 Activities include a keynote speaker, seminars and performances focusing on one of many areas in which women have impacted our history.
 This event helps us remember, recognize and learn from the women in our past.

-The Women's Center, located in the Music Instruction Center, P127, is a place to relax, talk, and study.
-Coffee, campus information, women's resources and referral information are available.
+The Women's Center, Student and Administration Center, A347, is a place to relax, talk, and study.
+Coffee, campus information are available.
 Men, as well as women, are welcome to use the facility.

-For further information, contact the Women's Program at 847/925-6558.
+For further information, contact the Women's Program at 847.925.6558.